 The right of way (ROW) is the area owned and/or controlled by the City and typically includes the street surface, sidewalks, and grassy areas between pavement and property lines.
 It is important to note that not all right-of-way falls under City jurisdiction.

 When do I need a ROW Permit?

 When you are installing or repairing sidewalks, driveways, and culverts.

-When do you need a Utility Permit?
+When do I need a Utility Permit?

 When you are performing utility work in the City ROW, excavating, trenching, hand digging or bore in the City ROW, or conducting well/soil samples.

 When do I need a TLTU?

 When you are placing a dumpster or pod in the ROW, having a block party, or temporarily blocking any section of the ROW.